hamiltonkibbe/pycdef/README.md

 Generate C/C++ constant definitions from python variables.

 ## Printing to console
-By default, pycdef will print the definition to the matlab console.
+By default, pycdef will print the definition to the console.
 Example:

 ```python